nimbix/jarvice-helm/scripts/README.md

 stack of the same name, it will be necessary to delete it manually (see the VPC management console link below).

-If the EC2 load balancer resources associated with the Virtual Private Cloud (VPC) of a previous cluster deployment were not properly cleaned up on cluster deletion, the VPCs will not be subsequently deleted.
+If the EC2 load balancers and matching elastic load balancer (ELB) security groups associated with the Virtual Private Cloud (VPC) of a previous cluster deployment were not properly cleaned up on cluster deletion, the VPCs will not be subsequently deleted.
 This may cause the allotted VPC limit for the AWS account to be reached.
 In that case, AWS will not allow further VPC creation during the bring up of new EKS clusters.
-Use the the EC2 and VPC management console links below to manually delete the EC2 load balancers and then VPCs.
+Use the the EC2 and VPC management console links below to manually delete the load balancers and security groups before deleting the associated VPCs.

 ### AWS resource links